JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-2.md

 Macrophages, natural killer cells, neutrophils recognize the Fc receptor, then destroy the antibody-coated target cells.

+C3 deficiency

+* accompanied by recurrent infections with pyogenic bacteria.

 hemolysis

 * Complement-mediated lysis, typical of immune destruction of RBCs

+IgA deficiency

+* leads to mild recurrent gastrointestinal and respiratory tract infections and predisposes to anaphylactic transfusion reaction.

 serum sickness